swoop-inc/graflux/README.md

     - [1209600, 600]
   aggregates:
     - [\.count$, sum]
-    - [.*, mean]
+    - [\.gauge$, last]
 ```

-A request from graphite-api for the last 24h of data for a metric will use a 10s group time, determined by comparing the time span of the query against the lookup table in `steps`.
-A query for 48hrs would instead use 60s as the group time, etc.
+A request from graphite-api for up to 1 day (86400s) of data for a metric will use a 10s group time, determined by comparing the time span of the query against the lookup table in `steps`.
+A query for between 1 and 3 days (259200s) of data would instead use 60s as the group time, etc.

-The aggregate function used is determined by matching the regexs defined in `aggregates` against the metric name, first match wins.
-So `test.metric.count` will use `sum`, `test.metric.other` will use `mean`, if no match is found then `mean` is used.
+The aggregate function used is determined by matching the regexes defined in `aggregates` against the metric name, first match wins.
+So `test.metric.count` will use `sum`, `test.metric.gauge$` will use `last`, if no match is found then `mean` is used by default.

 NOTE: for protection against killing `graphite-api` and `grafana`, `graflux` always uses an aggregate query with a group clause so it is important to at least configure `aggregates` to match your metric naming conventions.
 Additionally `InfluxDB` has a 10,000 data point limit on queries so I recommend using the example `steps` config or tweaking it to your liking, currently no provision is made for loading more than 10,000 data points per series from `InfluxDB`, you'll simply see truncated data.